jmacwhyte/sqlez/README.md

 	Age      int
 }
 ```
 As you can see, our database has a column titled "callsign", but in Go we're calling it "Nickname".
-No problem!
 To link fields in our struct to the columns in our database, we need to give each field a "db" tag that matches the name of the column.
 Any field that doesn't have a "db" tag will be ignored, so you can add some go-only metadata if you want:
 ```
 type WrestlerBio struct {
 	Name         string `db:"name"`